Yujiababy/Yujia/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        As an undergraduate majored in the optical science and engineering, I'm particularly interested in developing advanced optical systems and materials that push the boundaries of current photonic technologies.
-My primary research interests revolve around light-matter interactions, particularly focusing on advanced optical materials and devices.
+        As an undergraduate majoring in Optical Science and Engineering, I am particularly interested in light-matter interaction and developing advanced optical systems and materials based on this principle to push the boundaries of current photonic technologies.

         My recent work involves exploring manganese-doped chiral lead perovskites for controlling exciton dynamics and circular polarization.